 I write about smart home stuff, so I’ve ended up with a variety of smart products installed in my home.
 I've enjoyed the convenience, peace of mind, and fun that they’ve added to my daily routine.
 What I don’t enjoy is that I need a million apps on my phone to control them all.

 On top of everything else it does, Brilliant's LCD display is actually quite a beautiful little digital photo frame.
-I love that you can customize the screen with up to 24 of your own photos.
+I love that I can customize the screen with up to 25 of my own photos.